aurangzaib-danial/books-shopping-app-frontend/README.md

-This is a e-book shopping app that I made to practice my NextJS, React, TypeScript and TailwindCSS skills.
+This is an e-books shopping app that I made to practice my NextJS, React, TypeScript and TailwindCSS skills.
 Entire front-end is handled by NextJS while api services are provided by a Ruby on Rails server.

 ## Development Setup
 Firstly, setup an AuthJS secret for encrypting JSON tokens.
 This token will be also used by the api server for authenticating requests by the front-end.
 Add secret by creating a file named `.env.local` in the root of this repo and add secret in following format: